 You can see above it shows

-readonly at bottom and open file in vi editor.
+readonly at the bottom and open file in vi editors.
 If you get into

-INSERT mode to edit any content of file you will see below warning.
+INSERT mode to edit any content of the file you will see below warning.

 W10: Warning: Changing a readonly file